greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/product-manager_1_2.md

 ---
-title: "Product Manager"
+title: Product Manager
-description: "Product Managers at GitLab have a unique opportunity to define the future of the entire DevOps lifecycle"
+description: Product Managers at GitLab have a unique opportunity to define the future of the entire DevOps lifecycle
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/product-manager_1_2/
+linkTitle: Product Manager
+type: docs
 ---

 <figure class="video_container">